lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

-Although roughly traced, as if by the untutored hand of some stonecutter, it, nevertheless, shows that the board was similar to the one now used, even to the division in the centre, separat- ing the two groups of six points on either side.
+Although roughly traced, as if by the untutored hand of some stonecutter, it, nevertheless, shows that the board was similar to the one now used, even to the division in the centre, separating the two groups of six points on either side.

 It is from Rome of ancient days, too, that we receive or, better speaking, inherit the custom of making the double